yiting9163/TT1L_G3_Requirements_Project/README.md

 ### 1.1 Purpose
 <div style="text-align: justify;">
-The **Campus Event Check-in System** is a centralized digital platform designed to modernize event management at **Multimedia University**.
-It integrates with the university’s:

-- **Student Identification Database**
-- **Payment Processing System**
-- **University Event Calendar**

-The system automates the event lifecycle from registration and ticket purchases (online and on-site) to QR code-based check-ins and refund requests.
-It ensures efficient attendance tracking and verification.

-**Key Benefits:**
-- **Students** can browse events, edit profiles, download QR tickets, and review their purchase history via a user-friendly interface.
-- **Organizers** are equipped with tools to manage events, track attendance, assist with purchases, and generate revenue reports.
-- **Administrators** gain oversight into payment reconciliation, account management, and overall event performance.

-By eliminating paper tickets and manual attendance logs, the system reduces administrative overhead, enhances data security, and minimizes errors in payment handling.
-It is scalable for large events and fosters accountability across all users.
+The Campus Event Check-in System is a centralized digital platform designed to modernize event management at Multimedia University by integrating seamlessly with the university’s Student Identification Database, Payment Processing System, and University Event Calendar.
+The system automates the entire event lifecycle, from registration and ticket purchases (both online and on-site) to QR code-based check-ins and refund requests, ensuring efficient attendance tracking and verification.
+For students, it provides a user-friendly interface to browse events, edit profiles, download QR tickets, and review purchase history.
+Organizers benefit from real-time tools to manage events, track attendance, process on-site purchases, and generate revenue reports, while administrators gain oversight into financial transparency, payment reconciliation, and student account management.
+By replacing manual processes such as paper tickets and attendance logs, the system reduces administrative overhead, minimizes errors in payment handling, and enhances security for sensitive data.
+Scalable for large events and robust in design, the platform fosters accountability, streamlines workflows, and delivers a seamless experience for all stakeholders—students, event organizers, and admin alike.
 </div>

 ---

 ### 1.2 Scope
 <div style="text-align: justify;">
-The system supports three human actors and three system actors:<br>
+The Campus Event Check-in System streamlines event management by integrating with the university’s Student Identification Database, Payment Processing System, and University Calendar.
+It serves three human actor and three core system actors:<br>
 <br>

-**Human Actors**

-- **Student**
+**•	Student**
-  - Register and log in using university Student ID
+- Register and login using university Student ID
 - Edit personal profile information
-  - Browse and search for campus events
+- Browse and search for available campus events
-  - Purchase event tickets (online/on-site)
+- Purchase event tickets online or on-site
-  - View, download, and display QR code tickets
+- View, download and display QR code tickets for checking in the event
-  - Check in to events via QR code scanning
+- Check-in to events using QR code scanning
 - View purchase history
-  - Submit refund requests
+- Submit refund request

-- **Event Organizer**
+**•	Event Organizer**
 - View and verify attendee tickets at check-in station
 - Track real-time event attendance
-  - Assist with on-site ticket purchases
+- Assist with on-site ticket purchase
 - View and generate attendance reports
-  - Create, edit, and delete event details
+- Create, edit, delete events detail

-- **Admin**
+**•	Admin**
 - Manage student accounts
-  - Create and edit all event details
+- Create and edit all events details
 - Generate revenue reports
 - View comprehensive attendance reports
-  - Handle refund requests
+- Handle refund request

-**System Actors**

-- **Student Identification Database**
+**•	Student Identification Database**
-  - Validates student credentials during login and registration
+- Validated student credentials during login and registration
-  - Provides secure access to student profiles
+- Provides secure access to student profile

-- **Payment Processing System**
+**•	Payment Processing System**
 - Facilitates online and on-site transactions and refunds
-  - Tracks revenue and integrates with financial reporting
+- Track revenue and integrates with financial reports

-- **University Event Calendar**
+**•	University Event Calendar**
-  - Syncs event schedules to avoid overlaps
+- Synce event schedules to avoid overlaps
-  - Displays real-time availability to users
+- Display real-time availability to users

 </div>